 Last Updated on by

-Down is commonly used in outdoor gear, specifically amazing jackets and sleeping bags.
+Down is commonly used in outdoor gear, specifically amazing jackets and sleeping bags for your outdo.
 While some manufacturers use goose down, others use duck down, sparking the question: what’s the difference?

-In this article, we’ll start by explaining what down is, then we’ll go into the main differences between goose and duck down.
+In this article, we’ll start by explaining what down is, then we’ll go into the main differences between goose vs duck down.
 We’ll also talk about synthetic and hybrid insulation, and give you a few helpful tips for shopping for insulated outdoor gear.
-Lastly, we’ll give you our final thoughts on which products are right for you and your purposes.
+Lastly, we’ll give you our final thoughts on which products are right for you and your lightweight down jacket purposes.

 While most people assume that down is made from a bird’s feathers, this isn’t true.
 Down is what’s found underneath a bird’s outer, tougher contour feathers, and it can be in either small or large clumps.
 Down is made of filaments that are soft, fluffy and wispy.

-In one ounce of down, approximately two million filamentscrisscross each other in every direction.
-This creates air pockets that trap body heat, keeping the bird warm.
-Down is also breathable, easily compressed, durable and light, making it an excellent product to use in outdoor gear – when engaging in outdoor activities and sports, you can’t get overheated, portability is highly important and you want your gear to stand up to the elements and the strain you put on them.
+In one ounce of down, approximately two million filaments crisscross each other in every direction.
+This creates air pockets that trap body heat, keeping the bird warm for a good night’s sleep.
+Down is also breathable, soft, easily compressed, durable and light, making it an excellent product to use in outdoor gear – when engaging in outdoor activities and sports, you can’t get overheated, portability is highly important and you want your gear to stand up to the elements and the strain you put on them.

 Down is harvested from birds when they’re used for food, making it a byproduct of the meat industry.
-Down tends to come from China, where goose and duck are common ingredients in food.
+Down tends to come from China, where goose, geese and ducks are common ingredients in food.

 When something like this happens, manufacturers of outdoor gear seek out less costly down alternatives, such as synthetic down.
 Duck down is also less costly than goose down because duck is eaten more worldwide than goose, and since down is a byproduct of the meat industry, higher consumption of duck means higher supply of duck down.